-According to Angelique Levi, MD, director of Pathology Outreach, a pathologist who specializes in cervical diseases and prostate cancer, “the pathologist is the most important doctor you will likely never meet.”
+According to Angelique Levi, MD, Vice Chair and Director of Pathology Outreach Services, a pathologist who specializes in cervical diseases and prostate cancer, “the pathologist is the most important doctor you will likely never meet.”
 That is because pathologists spend their time examining patients with a microscope—not a stethoscope.
 As a doctor, a pathologist is trained to give diagnoses based upon the appearance of patients' cells or tissue under a high-powered microscope.

 “First and foremost, a pathologist’s responsibility to a patient is to arrive at a correct diagnosis,” Dr. Levi says.
 “The second part is to communicate those results accurately to the treating physician.”